-You may give some or all of your refund to a political party.
+You may give some or all of your refund to the I Didn't Pay Enough Fund.
 You may also give more than your entire refund.
-If you send in additional money with your return, include that amount on line 53.
-Enter the amount you want to donate on line 47.
-Gifts go to one of the following political parties.
+If you send in additional money with your return, include that amount on line 54.
+Enter the amount you want to donate on line 48.